 IKEA, the biggest name in the furniture industry across the world, could be the best epitome of using AR for boosting its sales.
 The buyers can use their mobiles to visualize how the furniture items will appear in their houses before making a purchase.
 There is an app Ikea Place, the first app to use Apple’s ARKit tech, by which you can place the furniture items wherever they envision it in their homes.
 There are more than 2,000 products on the app of which you can have the 3-D rendering at different angles.
 Currently, only large furniture such as sofas, chairs, storage units, beds, etc is available to visualize in the app.
 However, there are more products in the pipeline.

 eBay, the first Visualizing e-commerce giant, gained a lot of popularity when it starts using augmented reality for helping its sellers to find the right box for shipping.
 For shipping, finding the right shipment box for the product can be a huge hassle.
 The AR solution of eBay solves this problem of millions of sellers.
 Now they can easily select the right USPS flat rate box for items they need to ship.
-The seller only needs to select the box size, place this virtual box over their sold item, and move the box around the item to see a complete view of the product inside the box.
+The seller only needs to select the box size, place this virtual box over their sold item.
+Then move the box around the item to see a complete view of the product inside the box.
 The seller can check whether the item can easily fit into the selected virtual before shipping it into an actual physical box.

 An online fashion retailer, Banana Flame introduced augmented reality in their online application for providing a better shopping experience to their patrons.
 You can check, there is a “See how it looks” button on every piece of garment in their fashion store.
 The augmented reality feature creates a virtual changing room to allow shoppers to check how the garment will look on them before they purchase.